Unsupervised domain adaptation for radioisotope identification in gamma spectroscopy: Methodology

 \subsection{Dataset Curation}

 In this analysis, we consider three domain adaptation scenarios, summarized in Table~\ref{table:datasets}.
 In the first domain adaptation scenario, \emph{sim-to-sim}, our target domain is simulated in \geant{}, an open-source Monte Carlo simulation package for modeling the passage of radiation through matter~\cite{allison2016recent, archambault2023g4ares}.
-We simulated high-resolution spectra for 55 radioisotopes by dissolving each isotope in a scintillation cocktail and measuring incoming gamma rays using a high-purity germanium (\HPGe) detector placed one meter from the source, mirroring the geometry from Ref.~\cite{pierson2022alpha}.
-These template spectra are then mixed, background-added, and Poisson resampled using \pyriid{}, a python package for gamma spectral synthesis~\cite{Morrow2021PyRIID}.
-In the second and third domain adaptation scenarios, our target domain consists of experimental spectra measured using handheld sodium iodide (\NaI) and lanthanum bromide (\LaBr) detectors, respectively, measured in standardized source-shield configurations (none, steel, lead, polyethylene).
-The spectra interpolated onto a uniform 1024-bin energy from from 0 to 3000~keV, and each source belonged to one of 32 isotope classes.
-In all three domain adaptation scenarios, the isotopic labels of the target domain spectra were masked to imitate a setting where ground truth composition is unknown.
-The isotopic labels of the validation and testing sets were not masked in order to evaluate the performance of trained models for algorithmic comparison.
+We simulated high-resolution spectra for 55 radioisotopes, placing each in a cylindrical sample container, and measuring incoming gamma rays using a high-purity germanium (\HPGe) detector placed one meter from the source, mirroring the geometry from Ref.~\cite{pierson2022alpha}.
+Five representative detector geometries and five source-container configurations (aluminum, thorium, cellulose nitrate, water, and copper) were used to capture a range of realistic counting scenarios.
+These template spectra are then mixed, background-added, and Poisson resampled using \pyriid{}, a Python package for gamma spectral synthesis~\cite{Morrow2021PyRIID}.
+The resulting dataset is class-balanced and comprises exclusively solid isotopes, with SNRs log-uniformly sampled between 100 and 1000.
+Each spectrum contains up to 14 isotopes, with relative source contributions drawn from a Dirichlet distribution ($\alpha=3$).

+The second and third domain adaptation scenarios, \emph{sim-to-real}, reflect a different measurement scenario from the sim-to-sim simulations.
+Our target domain consists of experimental spectra measured using handheld sodium iodide (\NaI) and lanthanum bromide (\LaBr) detectors, respectively, measured in standardized source-shield configurations (none, steel, lead, polyethylene).
+The spectra were interpolated onto a uniform 1024-bin energy grid from 0 to 3000~keV, and each source belonged to one of 32 isotope classes (partially overlapping the sim-to-sim isotopes).
+Due to data sensitivity constraints, detailed information about the sim-to-real experimental datasets (e.g., specific isotope lists or acquisition protocols) is not available for public release.